JsMartinez-dev/JsMartinez-dev/README.md

 - 🤝 I am available to work as a freelancer.

-- ☕ I am currently a programming instructor specialized in the object-oriented paradigm (java)
+- ☕ I am currently a programming instructor specialized in the object-oriented paradigm (java).

 - 📫How to contact me **jsmartinezu@unimagdalena.edu.co**

 <br/>
 <br/>